aidos-lab/aidos-lab.github.io/content/contact.md

 Some **formalities**:

+- You should be *familiar* with machine learning and *comfortable* with the Python programming language.
 - Your thesis has to be written using the [LaTeX typesetting system](https://www.latex-project.org).
 Any template will do, there are no strict requirements.
 - Your thesis can be written either in English, German, or French.
 We recommend writing the thesis in English as an additional training to interact with contemporary research.
 - You have to disclose the use of AI tools.